What is hypertension?

 - Have issues with sleep, now called ‘sleep disordered breathing’ (SDB)

-Poor diet (high sodium with low potassium) and lack of exercise also contribute to the development of hypertension.
+Poor diet (high sodium with low potassium) and lack of exercise also contribute to the development of hypertension in children.

 Conditions that increase the risk of developing hypertension include: